JacobPawlak/CS499s18p04/README.md

 Within this repository are various project components that will eventually be integrated to create the final project.
 This README will provide a brief introduction to these different parts.

+## Requirements
+Use `(sudo) pip install requirements.txt` to obtain the required python libraries to run the chat bot.
+How to run is detailed in the following section.

 ### Chat Bot Functionality
 To find the code for the chat bot (i.e., for intent classification and intent handling), see `wit/pywit/`.
 In that folder, you will find the `anyware_wit.py` and `run_anyware.sh` scripts.